jatinm79/wander-wise/README.md

 # Wander Wise

-A modern production-ready full-stack React application using React Router.
+**Wander Wise** is a modern, production-ready full-stack React application built using **React Router**, **TypeScript**, and **TailwindCSS**, focused on high performance and scalability.
+It offers a streamlined developer experience with server-side rendering, hot module replacement, and seamless deployment options including Docker.

 ## Features